22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 Cash out & tools

-Cash out is available on many singles and multiples, letting you lock in profit or cut losses before an event ends.
-Bet-builder tools and a straightforward slip round out the experience.
+Cash out is supported on eligible pre-match and live wagers, letting you lock in a return or cut losses before the final whistle — though availability varies by market and isn’t universal.
+Bet-builder-style combinations and a quick-bet slip round out the toolkit.

-The key caveat: 22Bet is not registered with AGCO/iGaming Ontario, so Ontario players should use a licensed book instead — see our Ontario guide.
-New signups elsewhere in Canada can claim a 100% welcome bonus up to 200 CAD (full terms).
+One key caveat: 22Bet is not registered with iGaming Ontario, so Ontario residents can’t legally use it — see our Ontario guide for licensed alternatives.
+Before depositing, review the current betting bonuses (a 100% welcome bonus up to 200 CAD applies where eligible).

 Casino